curateteaching/digitalpedagogy/keywords/labor.md

 * Creators and Affiliations: Haley Di Pressi, Stephanie Gorman, Miriam Posner, Raphael Sasayama, and Tori Schmitt, all UCLA; with contributions from Roderic Crooks, Megan Driscoll, Amy Earhart, Spencer Keralis, Tiffany Naiman, and Todd Presner

 *The Student Collaborators' Bill of Rights* offers principles to which "those embarking on collaboration with students [should] adhere."
 Published by the UCLA Center for Digital Humanities, the *Bill of Rights* was developed in collaboration with students, based on their experiences in digital humanities classes.
 The *Bill of Rights* reflects on the power inequities that are inevitable when student labor in the classroom is used to support faculty projects.
 The *Bill of Rights* could be effectively integrated into course syllabi as an up-front, positive declaration of the rights of students.
 The *Bill of Rights* could also be used as a point of discussion for students, helping them build skills in personal advocacy, and empowering them to value their labor and recognize inequities when they occur.

+REBECCA: How are these issues addressed in the sciences where there is a longer history of student-faculty collaborative research?

 ###The Price of an Internship###
 ![screenshot](images/labor-propublica.JPG)